 The objective of this course is to cultivate an appreciation of the significance of mathematics in daily life.
-Topics include mathematical reasoning, problem-solving, geometry, probability, statistics, logic, personal finance and non-technical applications of mathematics in the modern world.
+Topics include mathematical reasoning, problem-solving, geometry, probability, statistics, measurement, personal finance, and set theory.

 MAT 085 Algebra Fundamentals or by placement examination